 Orange Festival (varying, overdue June) — honors the popular Fresh Fruit, together with sports and music at Puna’auia, around the west shore of Tahiti Nui.

-Heiva Dances (varying ) — in the guide up to the significant Heiva parties each calendar month, dance universities across the seas clinic and play.
+Heiva Dances (varying ) — in the guide up to the best time to travel to Tahiti, dance universities across the seas clinic and play.